hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * The encoder network for unsupervised clustering is formed by [a VGG backbone][91], and a `Dense()` layer with `softmax` output
 * [Paired training input data][102] (Siamese input image) made of the input image X and transformed image X_bar
   * ‼ NOTE: In [IIC implementation code][90], `fit()` should be `fit_generator()`, since there is a data generator to generate the paired images
-* Overclustering is used to improve IIC performance, overclustering here is an encoder with 2 or more heads
+* Overclustering is used to improve IIC performance, overclustering here is an encoder with 2 or more heads.
+The encoder network looks like below:
     * Each head contributes equally to the total loss, so the final negative MI is scaled by the number of heads
     * All the heads may not get same level of performance though
 <p align="center">